henrybear327/Web-Learning-Notes/Laravel/Create_new_project.md

     sudo chmod -R g+rwX /var/www
     ```

 > After installing Laravel, you may need to configure some permissions.
-Directories within the storage and the bootstrap/cache directories should be writable by your web server or Laravel will not run.
+Directories within the storage and the bootstrap/cache directories should be writable by your web server or Laravelwill not run.
 If you are using the Homestead virtual machine, these permissions should already be set.

+## Change timezone

+* Edit `config/app.php`, change timezone from `UTC` to `Asia/Taipei`

 ## Create Apache VirtualHost